-- The physical interface of the TOE with the external environment is the entire surface of the IC - The electrical interface of the TOE with the external environment is made of the chip's pads including the Vdd, RESETB, XCLK, GND, IO1, IO2, FUSE, L1 and L2 pads as well as the contactless radio-frequency interface. - The data interface of the TOE is made of the Contact I/O pads and Contactless I/O pads. - The software interface of the TOE with the hardware consists of Special Function Registers (SFR) and CPU instructions. - The RSA interface of the TOE is defined by the RSA library interface (optional).
+- The physical interface of the TOE with the external environment is the entire surface of the IC - The electrical interface of the TOE with the external environment is made of the chip's pads including the Vdd, RESETB, XCLK, GND, IO1, IO2, FUSE, L1 and L2 pads as well as the contactless radio-frequency interface. - The data interface of the TOE is made of the Contact I/O pads and Contactless I/O pads. - The software interface of the TOE with the hardware consists of Special Function Registers (SFR) and CPU instructions. - The DRNG interface of the TOE is defined by the DRNG library interface. - The RSA interface of the TOE is defined by the RSA library interface (optional). - The interface to the ECC and SHA calculations is defined from the ECC library interface (optional).